motu-tool/mOTUs/README.md

 ### v4.1.0

 **Database**

-- Default marker gene database updated to v4.1
+- Default marker gene database updated to v4.1.
+Version v4.0 still supported.
+Clustering didn't change but ~150k MAGs from underexplored environments were added and associated with existing mOTUs.
 - Annotation database (used by `genomes`) is now version-matched to the installed marker gene DB; v4.0 and v4.1 annotation DBs are downloaded and stored separately
-- GTDB taxonomy files parsed by column name rather than position to handle format differences between v4.0 (`GTDBR220`) and v4.1 (`GTDB`)
+- GTDB taxonomy bumped to R226 from R220
 - Toy database added (`downloadMGDB --toy`): lightweight database for testing; disables `genomes` and `download` commands

 **classify**

 - Output columns changed to `GENOME`, `CLOSEST_MOTU`, `SIMILARITY`, `ASSIGNED_TO_MOTU`, `TAXONOMY`, `#MGs`
 - Reports one best mOTU per genome with GTDB taxonomy; `ASSIGNED_TO_MOTU` is `True` if similarity ≥96.5%
 - Unclassified genomes reported as `no_mOTU` (hits found but all below threshold) or `no_mOTU_<6MGs` (fewer than 6 marker genes extracted)

 **CLI**

 - `-db PATH` flag added to all commands to specify a custom database parent folder
-- `--skip-pair-check` added to `profile` and `map_tax` for unsorted inputs or inputs containing singletons
+- `--skip-pair-check` added to `profile` and `map_tax` for unsorted inputs or inputs containing singletons.
+Use as last resort!
 - `motus genomes -l GENOME|TAXON|PFAM|KEGG|EGGNOG` lists all searchable entries of a given type without requiring `-i`
 - Tool checks at startup whether `bwa` is on PATH (hard error if missing) and whether `vsearch` is on PATH (warning if missing)

 **Bug fixes**

 - Database download: incomplete downloads (content-length mismatch) no longer leave a broken DB with a valid completion marker
 - `merge`: blank lines in a profile list file no longer cause a cryptic `FileNotFoundError`
-- `MergedmOTUsFile`: class-level `_singlemotusfiles` dict replaced with an instance variable, preventing state leakage between calls in the same process
 - Multimapper resolution: replaced non-deterministic `random.choice` with `sorted()[0]` for reproducible MG selection within an MGC
 - Edge correction: fixed inaccurate weight distribution in inverse padding

 **Algorithm**

-- `INSERT_NORM` and `INSERT_SCALED` calculation corrected: length-normalisation was incorrectly folded into the scaling denominator
+- `INSERT_NORM` and `INSERT_SCALED` calculation corrected. `INSERT_NORM` now reports length normalised insert counts without any scaling factor.
+Full scaling was moved to `INSERT_SCALED`.

 ---